 Signature properties are required to display the exact MSI name on the UAC prompt.

 Sign only for modern operating systems, Windows 7 or newer (recommended)

-If you enable this option your package will be signed only with SHA256 hashing algorithm.
+If you enable this option, your package will be signed only with the SHA256 hashing algorithm.

-By default Advanced Installer uses SHA256 as hashing algorithm, as recommended by Microsoft.
+By default, Advanced Installer uses SHA256 as a hashing algorithm, as recommended by Microsoft.
 However, it is very important to know that packages signed with SHA256 will not have their digital signature recognized on XP/2003 and Vista/2008 machines.

 Sign for compatibility with all operating systems, including Windows XP/Vista (deprecated)

 This option enables Advanced Installer to perform dual signing or to sign only with the SHA1 hashing algorithm.